 At Distinction, learners show thorough knowledge and understanding of many elements of the content being assessed, and apply their understanding to increasingly advanced and complex situations and problems.
 Detailed explanation, evaluation and analysis are undertaken.
-A wide range of practical skills including more advanced techniques are demonstrated independently, and any end products are of very high quality in terms of both function and form.
+A wide range of practical skills including more advanced techniques are demonstrated independently.